Seth Ator Identified As Odessa Mass Shooting Suspect, Report Says Shooter Was 36-Year-Old White Man

 Seth Ator has been identified as the suspect who opened fire in a series of locations across Odessa, Texas, in a random attack that left seven people dead.

-Police in Odessa had initially said they would not release the suspect’s identify, but it was published by the Wall Street Journal shortly after a press conference on Sunday.
+Police in Odessa had initially said they would not release the suspect’s identify, but it was published by the Wall Street Journal and other media outlets shortly after a press conference on Sunday.
 The suspect was initially described by police as a white man in his mid-30s, and several news outlets on Sunday identified Ator as a 36-year-old.

 There is still no clear motive for the attack, which police said started when the man identified as Seth Ator was pulled over for a minor traffic violation and opened fire.
 He then fired randomly from his vehicle, shooting people at as many as 13 different sites across Odessa and neighboring Midland.
 Police said the suspect left his vehicle and stole a mail truck, and the incident came to an end when police killed Ator in a shootout outside of a movie theater complex.